ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/from-iot-to-the-cloud-part1/_index.md

 minutes_to_complete: 30

 who_is_this_for: This learning path is for software developers interested in learning how to deploy .NET applications to Microsoft Azure using Arm64-powered Virtual Machines.
-Also, you will learn how to containerize .NET applications, and push Docker images to Azure Container Registry.
+You will also learn how to containerize .NET applications, and push Docker images to the Azure Container Registry.

 learning_objectives:
     - Create a Virtual Machine (VM) in Microsoft Azure.